Leveraging Contact Network Information in Clustered Randomized Studies of Contagion Processes: Appendix

 \section{Appendix}

 \textbf{Degree assortative rewiring.} This is performed by randomly selecting two edges within a block pair and rewiring them, as described in Algorithm 2.
 A diagram of this process is shown in Figure \ref{rewire}.
 To decrease assortativity, the inequality in Step 3 must be reversed.
+There exist cases where it is not possible to obtain high (or low) enough assortativity after specifying the degree of each node.
+When this occurs, we accept the network if assortativity converges to within 10\% of the desired assortativity, and regenerate the entire network if it does not.

-{ \textbf{Algorithm 1: Edge Rewiring to Adjust Assortativity}}
+{ \textbf{Algorithm 2 Edge Rewiring to Adjust Assortativity}}